Khalid-Tarazi/Khalid-Tarazi/README.md

 - 🔭 **I’m currently working on:**  portfolio website, medium project.
 - 🌱 **I’m currently learning:** API, Bootstrap, a new backend + frontend frameworks.
-- 💬 **Ask me about:** Collaboration, Tech Support, job offers, interviews.
+- 💬 **Ask me about:** Collaboration, tech support, job offers, interviews.
 - 📫 **How to reach me:** Email or call me.
 - ⚡ **Fun facts about me:** Ranked 1st in SE major in college (class of 2025), interested in competitive programming, reading, tech. beside that, I am master starcraft 2 player, also rank 1 in Jordan/rank 19 in EU in PUBG Mobile.
 <!-- - 👯 **I’m looking to collaborate on:** Enter your project name and info -->